python/cpython/Doc/reference/introduction.rst

 Python for .NET
    This implementation actually uses the CPython implementation, but is a managed .NET application and makes .NET libraries available.
-This was created by Brian Lloyd.
+It was created by Brian Lloyd.
 For more information, see the `Python for .NET home page
    <http://pythonnet.sourceforge.net>`_.